 With its finely tuned integrated curriculum, SMASH guides its scholars through an inquiry-based process that allows them to use math and science to solve real-world problems of relevance to them.
 They learn content through its application and have access to modern lab equipment.
 Through research projects and group work, scholars complete college-like assignments.

 The Summer Math and Science Honors (SMASH) Academy is:

 SMASH scholars spend five weeks each summer at a SMASH site on a college campus (currently at Stanford, UC Berkeley, UC Davis, UCLA and Morehouse College) immersed in rigorous STEM classes.
 They also receive year-round academic support including SAT prep, college counseling, financial aid workshops and other activities to ensure continued academic success.

-Information about joining the LPFI team as a tutor, graduate lecturer, and workshop leader can be found here.
+Information about joining the Level Playing Field Institute team as a tutor, graduate lecturer and workshop leader can be found here.